tusharsadhwani/slay-the-jokers/README.md

 ## Before We Start

 - This mod is currently in beta, so some features might not work perfectly.
 If you encounter any issues, please let me know!
+    - *More formal disclaimer for meanies: this project is a hobby project, provided as-is, with no guarantees of stability, correctness, or suitability for any purpose.
+You're welcome to use it — but I take no responsibility if something goes wrong.*

 - Currently, in order to use this mod, you need permissions to upload to the Slay the Jokers server.
 Contact me before installing in order to receive credential file.